nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `eedit 3 -r Celebrate during first combined practice` Edits the remark of the 3rd event to specified remark.

+### Listing events: `elist`

+Shows a list of all events in PartyPlanet's Event List.
+Similar to `list`.

+Format: `elist [--exact] [--any] [-n NAME] [-r DETAIL] ... [-s SORT] [-o ORDER]`

+* List out all events by default if no arguments specified.
+* `-n` and `-r` can be specified to filer the list by name and/or detail.
+  * Search is case-insensitive, e.g. `cHriStmAs` will match `Christmas`.
+  * Partial matches to names and details are performed by default, e.g. `key` will match `turkey`.
+  * If exact match is desired, specify an additional `--exact` flag.
+  * If multiple names/tags are specified, specifying `--any` filters contacts that fulfill any prefix match.
+* -s list out all events sorted according to SORT_FIELD.
+Possible values of SORT_FIELD:
+  * n: names in ascending lexicographical order
+  * d: event dates from past to present
+* -o list out all events sorted according to SORT_ORDER.
+Possible values of SORT_ORDER:
+  * asc: ascending lexicographical order
+  * desc: descending lexicographical order

+Examples:
+* `elist --exact -n Graduation party -r Get job` Lists out all events whose name is exactly "Graduation party" and remark is exactly "Get job"
+* `elist --any -n Christmas -r tarts` Lists out all events whose name contains "Christmas" or whose remarks contain "tarts"
+* `elist -s d` Lists out all events in chronological order

 ### Marking events as done : `edone`

 Marks event(s) in PartyPlanet's Events List as done.